leorawe/calc-react/README.md

 Added buttons and the screen.
 Thinking through the logic.
 Used styled-components for theming.

+--> need to organize the styles
+--> button when selected have blue border - why?

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts